 Despite some reliability hiccups, Buffer app has become the must-have scheduling tool.
 Tools such as Hootsuite let you schedule social network updates but Buffer goes one step further—slotting future updates to the most effective timeslots so people read them.

-Last, but by no means least, is the most popular website with a Libyan domain name, Bit.ly (the .ly is for brevity rather than due to any Libyan origin of the tool).
-Originally designed with just URL shortening in mind, Bit.ly now generates useful statistics that show whether people click your link, their location, and so on.
+This popular website with a Libyan domain name (the .ly is for brevity rather than due to any Libyan origin of the tool) was originally designed with just URL shortening in mind, but Bit.ly now generates useful statistics that show whether people click your link, their location, and so on.

 Decent (though not perfect) free tool for checking out a brand’s presence on various social media platforms.